Written By: Devin Golden

 There are a few different types of radiation for malignant mesothelioma.
 They differ in the size (radius) and intensity of the energy beams.
 The three main types are:

-1. Photon beam radiation — This is also called external beam radiation.
+1. Photon beam radiation — This is also called external beam radiation (EBRT).
 It’s the original type of radiation treatment.
 The radiation machine sends X-ray beams into the patient’s body to kill cancer cells.
 The one concern is radiation spray hitting healthy tissue outside the target area.
-Most cancer centers no longer use external beam radiation.
+Most cancer centers no longer use photon beam radiation therapy for mesothelioma.

 2. Intensity-modulated radiation therapy (IMRT) — This type uses a targeted beam (smaller radius) and requires a lower dose than proton beams.
 Most cancer centers now use IMRT for mesothelioma treatment.